Lawn Seeding Service

 Characterized by a very fine texture, Ecological Seed Mix can thrive in full sun while also demonstrating good tolerance for shade and drought.
 It performs well in poor soil conditions and areas with low soil fertility.
 However, this grass mix is not suitable for high-traffic areas or athletic fields.

 While it is rarely used in residential lawns, it is more commonly utilized in septic tank leach fields, berm areas, and non-irrigated sections of lawns.
-We incorporate this mix into our lawn seeding services for areas with low foot traffic.
+We incorporate this mix into our lawn seeding service for areas with low foot traffic.
 The Ecological Seed Mix is a superior choice for lawns in the Boulder and Fort Collins areas compared to buffalo grass, which is a warm-season grass.

 Fine Fescue